-The main window opens after the application starts.
-The controls in this window allows you to use most of the oscilloscope functions.
+The main window opens after the application starts, if the classic view is selected.
+The controls in this window allow you to use most of the oscilloscope functions.

-Fig. 4.1. - Main window
+Fig. 4.1.1. - Main window in classic view

 All controls connected to one of the channels have channel color.